martinabarletta/martinabarletta/README.md

 - 👋 Hi, I’m @martinabarletta
 - 👀 I’m interested in NLP
-- 🌱 I’m still a beginner in Python and I'm currently developing some codes for the E-CALM - SCOLEDIT project (hosted at University Grenoble Alpes) as an intern
-- 💞️ I’m looking to collaborate on coreference resolution, NLP applied to learners corpora, how to modelize non-standard languages, comparing 'off-the-shelf' NLP tools
+- 🌱 I'm a PhD student at LIDILEM lab - University Grenoble Alpes in Linguistics and computer science
 - 📫 How to reach me: martina.barletta@univ-grenoble-alpes.fr

 <!---